ChristianChimi/Financial-Analytics/Stock-Market-Analytics/readme.md

      - Normalization of prices to efficiently plot VWCE, MSCI World and S&P500 on the same graphic
      - Comparison Indexes-Apple stock
      - Evaluation of volatily of the 4 products
+     - Reflection on correlation between MSCI and EIMI indexes.
+Are we really diversificating?
      - Linear regression and prediction of MSCI World based on SP500's price
      - Polynomial Regression and prediction of Apple's stock based on SP500
  - Portfolio simulation: